manuelmusngi/systematic-options/README.md

 This is a project development to design, build, backtest, and deploy a systematic options volatility trading strategy in a modular C++ framework.

-The planned Options volatility strategy that will be incorporated in the development:

-- Volatility Arbitrage

 The project is a simple strategy pattern architecture designed for scalability and clarity which separates:

 - Data handling